 SSAP No. 37—Mortgage Loans:

-Paragraph 5.b.iii. – of s ownership due to events described Paragraph 5.b.iii.(c) – directly
+Paragraph 5.b.iii. – Assets of the statutory trust may only consist of single residential mortgage loan agreements (meaning each to be legally separate and divisible) of a type that could otherwise be directly held by the reporting entity under SSAP No. 37; residential real estate which the statutory trust has acquired in accordance with paragraph 18 through an in substance repossession or foreclosure; or cash and cash equivalents that constitute proceeds of such mortgage loans or are required for the acquisition, ownership and management of such mortgage loans.
+The insurer shall also report and account for assets and liabilities of the statutory trust as if they were directly held by the insurer:

+Paragraph 5.b.iii.(c) – Real estate held by the qualifying statutory trust shall be reported on Schedule A and classified as “Held for Sale” in accordance with SSAP No. 40—Real Estate Investments.
+Such properties must either be directly-owned by the qualifying statutory trust or held by the qualifying statutory trust as single residential real estate investments that are directly and wholly-owned through a limited liability company (LLC), provided they meet all requirements outlined in SSAP No. 40, paragraph 4.

 SSAP No. 40—Real Estate Investments:

-3. Real estate investments include
+3. Real estate investments also include:

-a. certain acquisition, development and construction arrangements (ADC) as defined in SSAP No. 38—Acquisition, Development and Construction Arrangements;
+a.
+Certain acquisition, development and construction arrangements (ADC) as defined in SSAP No. 38—Acquisition, Development and Construction Arrangements;

-and rdue to events described , and shall be reported as if directly held by the reporting entity
+b.
+Real estate held within a qualifying statutory trust(s), as defined in SSAP No. 37—Mortgage Loans, that was acquired through an in substance repossession or foreclosure in accordance with SSAP No. 37, paragraph 18.

-4. A single real estate property investment that is wholly-owned by an LLC that is directly and wholly-owned by the reporting entity shall be captured within this statement and reported on Schedule A, Real Estate, if all of the following criteria are met.
+4. A single real estate property investment that is wholly-owned by an LLC that is directly and wholly-owned either by the reporting entity or a qualifying statutory trust shall be captured within this statement and reported on Schedule A, Real Estate, if all of the following criteria are met.
 Real estate owned through an LLC that meets the stated criteria shall follow all statutory requirements within this statement.
 Real estate owned through an LLC that does not meet the criteria shall be reported on Schedule BA, Other Long-Term Invested Assets.
 Regardless of whether reported on Schedule A or Schedule BA, all LLC’s owned by the reporting entity shall be detailed in Schedule Y.

-27. An entity that holds real estate investments through an LLC, which qualifies for inclusion in this statement because all the criteria in paragraph 4 are met, shall separately report each investment on Schedule A, and code the real estate as wholly-owned through an LLC., and code the real estate as owned through a qualifying statutory trust.
+27. An entity that holds real estate investments through an LLC, which qualifies for inclusion in this statement because all the criteria in paragraph 4 are met, shall separately report each investment on Schedule A, and code the real estate as wholly-owned through an LLC.
+A reporting entity that holds real estate investments through a qualifying statutory trust in accordance with SSAP No. 37, shall separately report each investment on Schedule A.